-1.4.2 Related party loan
+1.4.1 Related party loan

-During the second quarter of 2023, the Company entered into a \$2,000,000 loan with Dr. Keith Barron (the "Lender"), the Company's Chairman, CEO and largest shareholder pursuant to a promissory note issued by the Company to the Lender.
-In accordance with the terms and conditions of the promissory note, the loan is due and payable and shall be repaid in full upon notice of twelve months and one day from the Lender to the Company, where upon all unpaid principal and accrued interest there under shall be payable to the Lender.
+On June 14, 2023, the Company announced the approval from the Board of Directors to receive a loan from Dr. Keith Barron, a related party of the Company, by he is the Chairman, the President and Chief Executive Officer, a promoter and a principal shareholder of the Company for an aggregate of \$2,000,000, received in advances between June 20 and September 20, 2023.
+In accordance with the terms and conditions of the promissory note, the loan is due and payable and shall be repaid in full upon notice of twelve months and one day from the lender to the Company, where upon all unpaid principal and accrued interest there under shall be payable to the lender.
 The Loan is unsecured and bears interest at a rate of two percent (2%) per annum.
-Further details are provided in Note 9 of the condensed consolidated interim financial statements for the three and six months ended June 30, 2023 and Section 7 - Indebtedness in this MD&A.
+Further details are provided in Note 9 of the condensed consolidated interim financial statements for the three and nine months ended September 30, 2023 and Section 7 - Indebtedness in this MD&A.